 Section 479A of the Higher Education Act of 1965, as amended, gives financial aid administrators the authority to exercise “professional judgment” to address the special circumstances that may arise for students and their families who apply for federal financial aid.
 The FAFSA Simplification Act distinguishes between different categories of professional judgment by amending section 479A of the HEA.

-- Special Circumstances refer to the financial situation (loss of job, reduction of income) that justify adjusting the data elements in the cost of attendance (COA) or in the Expected Family Contribution (EFC) calculation.
+- Special Circumstances refer to the financial situation (loss of job, reduction of income) that justify adjusting the data elements in the cost of attendance (COA) or in the Student Aid Index (SAI) calculation.

 - Unusual Circumstances refer to the conditions that justify making an adjustment to a student’s dependency status, commonly known as a dependency override.
 Situations may include, but are not limited to, homelessness, unable to locate parent, imprisonment of parent, abuse/neglect, etc.

 Financial aid administrators may make adjustments that are appropriate to each student’s situation with appropriate documentation.
 It is possible for a student to have both a special circumstance and an unusual circumstance.
 Professional judgments must be made on a case-by-case basis.